fluxninja/aperture/docs/content/architecture/architecture.md

 capabilities.
 Additionally, agents work with auto-scaling APIs for platforms such as Kubernetes, to help scale infrastructure when needed.

-## Aperture Databases
+### Aperture Databases

 Aperture uses two databases to store configuration, telemetry, and flow control
 information: [Prometheus](https://prometheus.io) and [etcd](https://etcd.io).
-Prometheus is a time-series database used to store and query telemetry data collected from Aperture Agents.
-It enables Aperture to monitor the system and detect deviations from the service-level objectives (SLOs) defined in the declarative policies.
+Prometheus enables Aperture to monitor the system and detect deviations from the service-level objectives (SLOs) defined in the declarative policies.
 Aperture Controller uses etcd (distributed key-value store) to persist the declarative policies that define the control circuits and their components, as well as the current system state.

 Users can optionally reuse their existing etcd or [scalable Prometheus](https://promlabs.com/blog/2021/10/14/promql-vendor-compatibility-round-three)